-- A person or a close member of that person's family is related to a reporting entity if that person: - Has control or joint control over the reporting entity; - Has significant influence over the reporting entity; or - Is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - An entity is related to a reporting entity if any of the following conditions apply: - The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - Both entities are joint ventures of the same third party - One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
-If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - The entity is controlled or jointly controlled by a person identified in (a). - A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).

-- Examples of related parties of an authority include:
+- a.
+A person or a close member of that person's family is related to a reporting entity if that person: - I. Has control or joint control over the reporting entity; - 2.
+Has significant influence over the reporting entity; or - 3.
+Is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - b.
+An entity is related to a reporting entity if any of the following conditions apply: - 1.
+The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - 2.
+One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - 3.
+Both entities are joint ventures of the same third party - 4.
+One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - 5.
+The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - 6.
+The entity is controlled or jointly controlled by a person identified in (a). - 7.
+A person identified in (a) (1) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - c.
+Examples of related parties of an authority include: - I. Central Government. - 2.
+Local authorities and other bodies Precepting or levying demands on the Council Tax. - 3.
+Its subsidiary and associated companies.

-- Central government.

-- Local authorities and other bodies precepting or levying demands on the Council Tax.

-- Its subsidiary and associated companies.

-- Its joint ventures and joint venture partners.
+- 4. Its joint ventures and joint venture partners.

-- Its members.
+- 5. Its members.

-- Its chief officers.
+- 6. Its chief officers.

-- Its pension fund.
+- 7. Its pension fund.